opengisci/dsad/_posts/2025-01-28-interactive-spatial-stories.md

 - You may download other datasets from the Census or American Community Survey to include more detailed socio-economic information.
 Here is a [video tutorial](https://midd.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=de8af8be-98b6-4758-bbc1-b126015b09e4) from GEOG 261.
 You don't need any of the QGIS stuff... the first few videos are a tour of Census data and techniques to download it using `tidycensus`.

+- You may download data on storm impacts from NOAA's database.
+Bulk downloads are available by year, and choose the "details" [NOAA storm events](https://www.ncdc.noaa.gov/stormevents/ftp.jsp)

 ## Examples of Great Stories